airladon/FigureOne/docs/api/tutorials/intro.md

 These are three examples of different coordinate spaces - *pixel space*, *GL space* (also called clip space in WebGL nomenclature) and *figure space*.

 If you want to move or modify an element, you need to think about what you want to modify it relative to.
 Do you want to move it relative to other elements in the figure?
 In other words, do you want to move it in figure space?
-Or do you want to move it relative to other elements within the parent, or local collection - *local space*.
+Or do you want to move it relative to other elements within the parent collection - *local space*.
 Alternately, you might want to modify the vertices of the shape, in *draw space*.

-In simple figures, where no collections are used, or collections don't transform their child elements you don't really need to think about what space you are working in. *Figure space* will be the same as *local space*, if you aren't changing vertices of primitives then draw space won't be used, and GL and pixel spaces are rarely needed for most figures.
+In simple figures, where no collections are used, or collections don't transform their child elements you don't really need to think about what space you are working in. *Figure space* will be the same as *local space*, if you aren't changing vertices of primitives then draw space won't be used, and GL and pixel spaces are rarely needed for most figures as FigureOne handles touch events.

-But if you are using collections, or if you are tying an element to a location on the screen you will need to convert points between the different spaces.
+But if you are using collections you may need to convert points between the different spaces.
 In addition, it is useful to know about these different spaces as sometimes they are referred to in the documentation.

 One way to think about what space you are modifying is: